What Is The Best Age To Get Life Insurance Cover?

 Life insurance is designed to allow people to provide for their families when they die.
-Of course, we’re all at risk of accidents and ill-health, and this type of cover could prove invaluable if you have dependants.
+Of course, we’re all at risk of accidents and ill health, and this type of cover could prove invaluable if you have dependents.

-As a general rule of thumb, if you have a spouse, children or any others members of your family who depend on your income to cover living expenses, having life insurance is a good idea.
-By taking out this cover, you can benefit from the peace of mind of knowing that your loved ones will be provided for if the worst should happen.
+As a general rule of thumb, you may need life insurance if you have a partner, children or other members of your family who rely on your income.
+This means, should you have had children young, for example, you might need life insurance as early as your 20s.
+By taking out this cover, you can benefit from knowing that your loved ones will be provided for if the worst should happen.

 What types of personal cover types are available to me?

 There are two main types of life insurance available: term life and whole of life.

 Term Life Policies

 Term life policies run for a set period of time, and payment is guaranteed if you were to die within that specified period.
 They can run from one year to 30 years or longer, but obviously the longer the time frame, the more likely your family is to benefit from the payout.
 If you are taking out term life insurance, it’s important to remember that if you die after the specified period ends, you will not be covered.

 Whole of life policies will cover you for your entire lifetime, without a set time period, however, they tend to have higher premiums.
 This is because your family will be granted a guaranteed payout.

 If you need advice on which type of cover is best suited to your needs, you may benefit from enlisting the help of professional insurance advisers.

 When is the right time to take out life insurance?